What is CBD?

 Tinctures.
-CBD tinctures, or, drops commonly dispensed from a glass dropper, are generally placed under the tongue.
+CBD tinctures, drops commonly dispensed from a glass dropper, are generally placed under the tongue.
 These tinctures can be combined with other extracts to mask the taste of the CBD and to provide various health benefits.

 Topicals.
 CBD oil topicals exist for the treatment of skin condition, the reduction of the signs of aging skin and even muscle pain relief.